 In 2019, Chick-fil-A launched a charitable campaign titled Together Time, with a video centring around helping families give the gift of time for Black Friday and Christmas time, drawing upon the emotional impact of their customers.

-By only using one medium and one message, the brand reached the masses in an effective way.
+By only using one medium and one message, the brand virtually reached the masses.
 Are you looking for more channels?
-Each channel you choose — Twitter, Facebook, Instagram, Pinterest, and Youtube — should have a slightly different strategy and approach, because of how your audience responds and how each platform functions.
+Each channel you choose — Twitter, Facebook, Instagram, Pinterest, and Youtube — should have a slightly different strategy and approach because of how your audience responds and how each platform functions.

-As part of choosing your media, it’s also important to identify the target audience for your offer.
+When choosing your media, it’s also essential to identify the target audience for your offer.

 Don’t rush your Black Friday plans

 On the one hand, Black Friday and Cyber Monday are one-day events.
-On the other hand, a lot of businesses now run promotions throughout the whole month of November.
+On the other hand, many businesses now run promotions throughout the whole month of November.

-Depending on the type of message you are sharing, the longer your campaign runs for the harder it can be to keep momentum.
-In order to help you with deciding on a timeline, build a simple calendar that goes back from the date, and highlights the different ways you are looking to tease your audience.
+Depending on the type of message you are sharing, the longer your campaign runs, the harder it can be to keep momentum.
+To help you decide on a timeline, build a simple calendar that goes back from the date and highlights the different ways you are looking to tease your audience.

 Are you running weekly giveaways?
 Daily product spotlights?
-This will help to build a calendar.
+It will help to build a calendar.

-The exception that confirms the rule comes from Deciem, which since 2015 encouraged their community to shop slow and remove the time pressure.
-They publicised that for the entire month of November, every product was on sale.
+The exception that confirms the rule comes from Deciem, which, since 2015, encouraged their community to shop slow and remove the time pressure.
+They publicised that every product was on sale for the entire month of November.

 Your campaign should reflect your overall goals and message.
-When in doubt, try to plan your campaign around the 14-day mark.
+When in doubt, try to plan your activities around the 14-day mark.
 If you are partnering with others, do not forget their timeline, adds Stephen McAllister, Head Of Business Intelligence at multi-award-winning digital marketing agency Absolute Digital Media.

-When creating a campaign, marketers have a tendency to over-compensate.
-It’s always better to have less content that’s really engaging than more content that’s poorly executed.
-Write down as many ideas as you can, but be realistic about the timeframe you’ll need to execute your campaign and create assets.
+When creating a campaign, marketers tend to over-compensate.
+It’s always better to have less content that’s engaging than more content that’s poorly executed.
+Write down as many ideas as possible, but be realistic about the timeframe you’ll need to run your campaign and create assets.

-When thinking about your content, remind yourself of what products or services will you be focused on.
-After that, highlight the best performing content in tour accounts to create a strategy that focuses on the right assets.
+When thinking about your content, remind yourself of what products or services you will be focused on.
+After that, highlight the best performing content in tour accounts to create a strategy focusing on the good assets.

 The brand held a two-hour Facebook Live event for Black Friday, something unheard of at the time.
-The Live event attracted 13,300 viewers.
-Those users tallied 5,998 engagements.
-The Facebook Live audience opened their wallets.
-Users converted at a rate of 25%, 13 times the average conversion rate for MeUndies on Facebook.
+The Live event attracted 13,300 viewers, who tallied 5,998 engagements.
+As a result, users converted at 25%, 13 times the average conversion rate for MeUndies on Facebook.

 Collaborate for small business Saturday

-In its ninth year in the UK, the campaign has grown significantly each year with a record £1.1 billion spent with small businesses on Small Business Saturday in 2020, and 15.4 million people choosing to shop small.
+The campaign has grown each year significantly, with a record £1.1 billion spent with small businesses on Small Business Saturday in 2020 and 15.4 million people choosing to shop small.